 You will miss your daydreaming and drifting and thinking about more “interesting” topics.

 It will feel like you are wasting your precious brain power by focusing on how evenly you are spreading your peanut butter or putting on your pants.

 However, the reality is that the things our thoughts drift to, that we find so “interesting”, often tend to be pretty big time wasters as well.
 Sure there is the occasional beautiful daydream and those are amazing and I encourage us all to never lose our ability to imagine something lovely, but let’s be honest – most of the time our thoughts aren’t drifting to beautiful daydreams.
-They are drifting to some problem or worry or job we have to do or some relationship problem we are having.
-They are drifting to something we could have said or should have said or worrying about what we WILL say at some future even – all stuff that is mostly just big time wasters….conjuring up memories or worries that only bring us anxious feelings.
+They are drifting to some worry or job we have to do, or some relationship problem we are having.
+They are drifting to something we could have said, or should have said, or worrying about what we will say at some future event.
+Its often stuff that is a big time waster that needlessly stirs up feelings of anxiety or apprehension.

 It is important to be aware of this because a lot of our anxiety symptoms come straight from our imagination.
 They don’t come from something physically “real”.
 They are a response to something we are thinking about, that often has nothing to do with what we are actively doing or experiencing at that time.
-Imagine how much less anxiety we would feel if we kept our imaginations on a shorter leash and stayed focused on the present moment and everything it involved.
+Imagine how much less anxiety we would feel if we kept our imaginations on a shorter leash when it comes to the day to day stuff, and stayed focused on the present moment and everything it involved.

-I know mindfulness seems like the recipe for a more boring life, but not necessarily so.
+I know mindfulness can seem like the recipe for a more boring life, but not necessarily so.